Mathematics & Physics

 PHYS 101.
 Physics I. 3 Credits.

-A calculus approach to the basic concepts of mechanics.
+A calculus based approach to the basic concepts of mechanics.
 Three lecture hours.
 Must also register for PHYS 191 lab.
-Prerequisite or Corequisite: MATH 155 or MATH 185, or MATH 187.
+Prerequisite or co-requisite: MATH 155 or MATH 185 or MATH 187.

 PHYS 102.
 Physics II.
 3 Credits.

-A calculus approach to the basic concepts of electricity and magnetism.
+A calculus based approach to the basic concepts of electricity and magnetism.
 Three lecture hours.
 Must also register for PHYS 192 lab.
-Prerequisite or corequisite PHYS 101 and MATH 156, or MATH 186, or MATH 188.
+Prerequisite: C or better in PHYS 101.
+Prerequisite or co-requisite: MATH 156 or MATH 186 or MATH 188.

-An introduction to the basic principles and concepts of Physics including mechanics, oscillations and waves.
+An introduction to the basic principles and concepts of physics including mechanics, oscillations and waves.
 Three lecture hours.
+Fall.
+Co-requisite: PHYS 185 lab.

-An introduction to the basic principles and concepts of physics including, electricity and magnetism, optics and modern physics.
+An introduction to the basic principles and concepts of physics including electricity and magnetism, optics and modern physics.
 Three lecture hours.
 Prerequisite: PHYS 105 or equivalent.
+Spring.
+Co-requisite: PHYS 186 lab.

 PHYS 107.
 Introduction to Physics I. 3 Credits.